sdc-china/IDA-doc/_posts/2018-01-15-bpm-command tuorial.md

 ### startSQLQuery

-  1.You can add a startSQLQuery bpm command in your test case.You need to provide sql,jndi datasource,max row(optional) field value in the below window
+  1.You can add a startSQLQuery bpm command in your test case.
+You need to provide sql, jndi datasource, max row(optional) field value in the below window

   ![][startsqlquery]